-Manual Lifting and Carrying
+SAFE WORK PRACTICES Manual Lifting and Carrying

-- 1. Most lifting incidents are due to improper lifting methods.
-All manual lifting should be planned, and safe lifting procedures followed. - 2.
-Ensure that you know your physical limitations and the approximate weight of materials.
-Obtain assistance in lifting heavy objects. - 3.
-The use of power equipment or mechanical lifting devices should be considered and employed where practical. - 4.
-When in doubt of the weight of an item use a dolly or trolley etc. - 5.
-Ensure a good grip before lifting and employ proper lifting technique. - 6.
+General - Most lifting incidents are due to improper lifting methods.
+All manual lifting should be planned, and safe lifting procedures followed.

+- 1. Ensure that you know your physical limitations and the approximate weight of materials.
+Obtain assistance in lifting heavy objects. - 2.
+The use of power equipment or mechanical lifting devices should be considered and employed where practical. - 3.
+When in doubt of the weight of an item use a dolly or trolley etc. - 4.
+Ensure a good grip before lifting and employ proper lifting technique. - 5.
+Avoid reaching out. - 6.
 Pipes, conduit, rebar, and other conductive materials should not be carried on the shoulder near exposed live electrical equipment or conductors. - 7.
-Be aware of hazardous and unsafe conditions (i.e., snow, ice, mud, materials, etc.). - 8.
+Be aware of hazardous and unsafe conditions (i.e. snow, ice, mud, materials, etc.). - 8.
 When handling material or equipment that can cause finger or hand injuries use gloves. - 9.
 Whenever possible push or pull rather than lift.

-Motor Vehicle Operation
+SAFE WORK PRACTICES Motor Vehicle Operation

-- 1. Ensure that you have a valid operator's license. - 2.
-Know the road conditions and be prepared. - 3.
-Have a communication device on you. - 4.
-Drive defensively. - 5.
-Back in to parking spots when possible. - 6.
-Operation of any motor vehicle for the purposes of company business is prohibited when the driver is fatigued, has consumed alcoholic beverages or drugs causing impairment, or when the road authority does not recommend travel. - 7.
-Drivers and passengers must always wear seatbelts. - 8.
-Cell phones can only be used with a Bluetooth device or if the vehicle is pulled over and in park.
+- 1. Defensive driving is key when operating any vehicle - 2.
+Back in to parking spots when practical - 3.
+Operation of any motor vehicle for the purposes of company business is prohibited when the driver is fatigued, has consumed alcoholic or drugs causing impairment, or when the road authority does not recommend travel - 4.
+Seatbelts are always required - 5.
+Cell phones can only be used with a hands-free device or if the vehicle is pulled over and in park - 6.
+Any incidents that occur related to fleet vehicles must be reported immediately to the safety department

-Mold Spray
+SAFE WORK PRACTICES Mold Spray

-- 1. Refer to Safety Data Sheets for PPE required for use of this controlled product. - 2.
-Ensure that all other personnel are aware of the spraying operations and the PPE required. - 3.
+General - Refer to safety data sheets for PPE required for use of this controlled product.

+- 1. Ensure that all other personnel are aware of the spraying operations and the PPE required. - 2.
 Ensure that there is no spillage when pouring liquid into the sprayer.
-If liquid is spilled soak, it up and dispose of per SDS instructions. - 4.
-Ensure that the walking surfaces are clear of all materials or debris. - 5.
+If liquid is spilled, soak it up and dispose of per SDS instructions. - 3.
+Ensure that the walking surfaces are clear of all materials or debris. - 4.
 Use proper lifting technique when lifting the sprayer or liquid canisters.